 If you don’t stand for something, you stand for nothing.
-But before you can tell your audience what you stand for, you have to know yourself.
-You have to know your Pool Rules
+But before you can tell your audience what you stand for, you have to know the rules you live and die by.
+We call these The Pool Rules

 Most messaging and content on the Internet leaves us cold.
 It doesn’t challenge us in any way.
 So what do we have to do differently to everyone else to get peoples’ attention?